xsuite/xfields/examples/beambeam_multibunch/design.md

 the examples and permanent behavioral tests use the standard workflow.

-Step 1 is complete: Xfields now provides one logical encounter table containing the IP, encounter type, signed long-range index, orientation-specific displacement from the IP and CW/ACW bunch-pairing offsets.
+Step 1 is complete: Xfields now provides one logical encounter table containing the IP, encounter type, signed long-range index, beam-specific displacement from the IP and CW/ACW bunch-pairing offsets.
 The particles installer expands head-on slices from this table, while the rigid-bunch path renders its own element names and consumes the same